 LLM International Business Law

-This programme provides a broad learning experience in the regulation of business both in the UK, Europe and at a global level, in a faculty with expertise across many aspects of business law, from corporate, banking and intellectual property, to international trade.
+This programme provides a broad learning experience in the regulation of business both in the UK, Europe and at a global level, in a school which has expertise across many aspects of business law, from corporate, banking and intellectual property, to international trade.

-Itwill enable you to develop knowledge and skills in relation to the legal rules regulating a variety of business activity across the world.
-The programme is ‘bespoke’ in that you are able to frame your study, according to what interests you.
+LLM International Business Law will enable you to develop knowledge and skills in relation to the legal rules regulating a variety of business activity across the world.
+The programme is ‘bespoke’ in that you are able to frame your study according to what interests you with specialist optional modules.

 You’ll approach business problems from the law’s point of view, and examine legal rules to identify their coherence and consistency.
 You’ll also evaluate legal business solutions in terms of the law’s purpose and underlying rationale, and from the perspective of economic and social purposes the law should serve.